-Fully comprehensive: covers all the above, plus damage to your bike caused by an accident or vandalism
+Fully comprehensive covers all of the above, plus damage to your bike through accident or vandalism.

 Once you’ve decided which is the best type of motorcycle insurance for you, fill out our form to compare bike insurance.
 This will help you to find the right policy at the best price.

 When you’re looking for a quote, think about what you need from your policy.
 With even the best motorbike insurance, providers sell additional cover as extras.
 For instance, you might want cover for: